Replacement Costs vs Reproduction Costs for Appraising Historic Property

 How Codes and Regulations Impact Reproduction Costs

 In some cases, complying with updated building codes could interfere with the integrity of an original structure, which could reduce the historic value of the property.
-In this case, the building would generally get a pass on code compliance because of this.
+The building would generally get a pass on code compliance because of this.
 On the other hand, if the building has limited historic significance, it must comply with the updated codes and regulations.

-Examples of codes that could impact the cost of construction include:
+Codes that could impact the cost of construction might include:

 • Adding sprinkler systems for fire safety compliance